 Maximum Pre-rendered Frames:

 Simply put, Maximum Pre-rendered Frames pertains to the Graphics Pipeline’s Context Queue.
 It is a buffer used to store data in preparation to be used by the GPU.
 How much frame should be prepared ahead is govern by this setting.
 Some games will perform better with the setting at low (1), while others requires higher values (4).
 It is best to keep this setting at default.
 Use the 3D Application Settings.

 This setting refers to the refresh rate and anti-blur technologies used by the display.
 This setting applies to G-SYNC, ULMB (Strobe), and Fixed Refresh (normal displays).
 We could talk all day long about this one but simply put if you have a ULMB or G-SYNC display, you could set the features enabled here.
 We’ll reserve this for another article.

 |Fixed Refresh||Uses the refresh rate of the display|

 There is no best setting here, since no one prefers the same thing.
 G-SYNC is good for those who hates screen tearing, while ULMB is good for those who wants to eliminate motion blur on displays.
 Personally, I’d rather have ULMB enabled if my display could use it.
 You cannot use both technologies at the same time but V-SYNC and ULMB is possible.

 Multi-Frame Sampled AA:

 MFAA refers to another AA method, similar to MSAA but it doesn’t feature the same performance impact.
 This AA setting requires a GTX 900 series card and above while also requiring in-game support.

 I prefer this over MSAA if the title supports it.
+It’s technically 2xMSAA, with anti-aliasing properties equivalent to 4xMSAA.
 But for the best performance, leave it turned off.